raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 # Cultural Fluency Teaching Academy (CFTA) Portfolio

 Hi!
 I'm Rayna.
-I was born in small town in east Texas with lakes and pine tree, but I now live in Alpine Meadows, a small town in California with lakes, pine trees, and mountains.
+I was born in small town in east Texas with lakes and pine trees, but I now live in Alpine Meadows, a small town in California with lakes, pine trees, and mountains.
 I have a Ph.D. in Molecular and Cellular Biology and a B.S in Biochemistry from The University of Texas at Austin and 20 years of experience teaching science and technology.
 I am currently Adjunct Faculty Member in Biology and Chemistry at Lake Tahoe Community College, a yoga instructor with The Courage Project, Tahoe Flow Arts & Fitness, and Sugar Bowl Resort.
+As a Libra, I strive drive for balance, fairness, and equity in my life.

 <img src="/images/yoga/birthday-2.png" alt="review" width="90%" align="center"/>

-## Goals for CFTA Fellowship
+## Goals for my CFTA Fellowship

-- Increase engagement
+- Increase engagement in the classroom
-- Improve grading
+- Implement equitable grading practices

 ## Pedagogical and Curricular Changes